ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 </p>

 Hint: Getting an OverflowError: unsigned byte integer is greater than maximum?
 This might be because your luminance calculation results in RGB values higher than 255.
 Make sure that all of your percentages add up to 1.
 Also, if you get "integer argument expected, got float", it may mean you are trying to assign red, green or blue a floating point value.
-You may solve this by using a typecast c = int(a/b) or doing an integer division c = a//b versus the floating point one c = a/b (See also http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html#integer-division).
+You may solve this by using a typecast c = int(a/b) or doing an integer division c = a//b versus the floating point one c = a/b (See also [integer division](http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html#integer-division)).

 ### Binarize